SanaCheema123/MedAnalyze-AI/README.md

 ## 11. Conclusion

 The MedAnalyze AI project has been successfully completed and delivered in full.
 Both the frontend and backend components are functional, tested, and ready for deployment.
 The system provides a professional, user-friendly interface for AI-assisted medical report analysis with a clean dark-themed UI, structured outputs, and a real-time chat assistant.

-All project objectives have been met as outlined in Section 2.

----

 *For technical questions or support, please contact the development team.*
 =======